 A visualization of real gross domestic product in counties by industry.
 Examples from Kansas included.

 Table 2 of the visualization presents the county difference for an industry.
 It ranks the counties within the size group(s) selected.
-In the nearby example, I show values for all industry total, for the 141 largeest counties (population over 500,000).
-The time frame is 2010 through 2020.
-We see the value for Sedgwick County is negative $1,664.
-This means that Sedgwick County produces that much less than the nation, on a per capita basis, per year.
-(This is the annual average for the past eleven years.)
-If we switch the industry to manufacturing, the value is positive $7,760, reflecting the importance of manufacturing in the Wichita area.
-For the finance and insurance industry — something Wichita is not known for — the value is negative $2,335.
+In the nearby example, I show values for all industry total, for the 137 largest counties (population over 500,000).
+The time frame is 2010 through 2021.
+We see the value for Sedgwick County is negative $52,708, which ranked 74th among large counties.
+If we switch the industry to manufacturing, Sedgwick County’s rank is seven, reflecting the importance of manufacturing in the Wichita area.
+For the finance and insurance industry — something Wichita is not known for — the rank is 111th.

 To learn more about this data and access the interactive visualization, click on Visualization: Real Gross Domestic Product by County and Industry.

 The news release for this data is Gross Domestic Product by County, 2021.